-Because of population growth and regulation has resulted in relatively rapid changes in pumping locations and distributions away from where subsidence has historically been greatest and has been measured for many years, modeling has become necessary to be able to predict potential compaction and resulting subsidence over larger areas and with varying parameter estimates.
+Due to population growth and regulation resulting in relatively rapid changes in pumping locations and distributions away from where subsidence has historically been greatest and has been measured for many years, modeling has become necessary to be able to predict potential compaction and resulting subsidence over larger areas and with varying parameter estimates.
 Electric analog modeling of the Houston area aquifers was first conducted in 1965, and a second electric analog model was constructed in 1975 that allowed for inter-aquifer leakage (Carr and others, 1985).
 The USGS developed the first digital groundwater-flow model that also allowed for simulating and predicting compaction in the Chicot and Evangeline clay layers in 1985.
 Analytical modeling of subsidence was introduced in the early 1980s.
-The USGS developed the initial TWDB-approved GAM for the Northern Gulf Coast Aquifer in 2004, and the Northern Gulf Coast Aquifer GAM was updated to the HAGM in 2012 (modified in 2013).
-The HAGM is the first groundwater flow model that expressly simulates compaction in all of clay layers of the designated Gulf Coast Aquifer System in GMA 14, including the Burkeville confining layer and the underlying Jasper aquifer.
+The USGS developed the initial TWDB-approved GAM for the Northern Gulf Coast Aquifer in 2004, and the Northern Gulf Coast Aguifer GAM was updated to the HAGM in 2012 (modified in 2013).
+The HAGM is the first groundwater flow model that expressly simulates compaction in all of the clay layers of the designated GCAS in GMA 14, including the Burkeville confining layer and the underlying Jasper Aquifer.